 - Tuition Waivers do not apply to the College of Law and the Herbert Wertheim College of Medicine.

-- Market rate programs for dependents are also excluded.
+- Market Rate programs and Self-Supporting for dependents are also excluded.

 What are the policy details?